-Setting up a classroom library is not a easy task, but it is a rewarding one if done with purpose.
-Student accessible classroom libraries are an important part of any K through 12 classroom.
-Since I started teaching my classroom library has evolved from complete chaos to student/teacher friendly organization.
+Setting up a classroom library is not an easy task, but it is a rewarding one if done with purpose.
+Student-accessible classroom libraries are an important part of any K through 12 classrooms.
+Since I started teaching my classroom library has evolved from complete chaos to student/teacher-friendly organization.

 Many believe that it is sufficient to have a few books on a shelf or to just use the school library.
 This is not the ideal situation.
 Students in all grades need to have interesting texts available to them at all times.
 If students do not have access to interesting texts that are organized in a visually appealing manner, they have no incentive to practice their reading skills.

 I was inspired by this blog post I found one day while searching the internet many years ago.
 FINALLY, I found a great example to model my own classroom library after.
 I hope that this blog post can inspire others to renovate their own classroom library.

 I keep all fiction books in red Ikea bins and all my non-fiction books are kept in blue Ikea bins.
 This helps reinforce the differences between these two text types.
 Books that are too big or heavy to fit into bins get stored upright spine label out in metal dividers.